nutrition

 When to Introduce Solid Foods to Your Baby

 Welcoming a new member into the family brings boundless joy and a flurry of questions, especially for first-time parents.
 One common inquiry that arises is, “When should I introduce solid foods to my baby?”
-Understanding this milestone is crucial as it marks the beginning of a new phase in your child’s development.
+Understanding this milestone is crucial as it marks the beginning of a new phase in your child’s development — a transition that signifies your baby’s growing independence and expanding nutritional needs.

 During the initial 6 months of life, breast milk provides the essential nutrients vital for your baby’s growth and development.
 Breast milk, in particular, offers a perfect blend of proteins, fats, carbohydrates, and antibodies, tailored to meet your baby’s nutritional needs.
 Read Benefits of Exclusive Breastfeeding.
 However, as your little one grows, their nutritional requirements evolve, prompting the introduction of complementary foods.